ipfs/ipfs-docs/docs/concepts/ipns.md

 In Kubo, IPNS over PubSub is not enabled by default and can be enabled using the [`Ipns.UsePubsub`](https://github.com/ipfs/kubo/blob/master/docs/config.md#ipnsusepubsub) configuration.

 Initial operations, e.g. resolving or publishing an IPNS name for the first time can take time as they involve a roundtrip to the DHT (to lookup or publish provider records for the topic).

 After the subscription to the topic is established, PubSub usually improves both publishing and resolving times of IPNS by relying on interested peers for both operations.

-It should be noted that there's an upper limit to the number of unique IPNS names you can resolve over PubSub, because for each name, a subscription is created which requires several open network connections for the mesh peer.
+It should be noted that there's an upper limit to the number of unique IPNS names you can resolve over PubSub, because for each name, a subscription is created which opens several network connections to mesh peers.

 ##### Publishing IPNS records over PubSub lifecycle